Differentially private federated learning for localized control of infectious disease dynamics: Materials and methods

 The core methodology employs FL with client-level DP, summarized in~\cref{alg:fl_loki_dp}.
+Our client-level DP-FL protocol is conceptually aligned with established DP-FL schemes~\cite{geyer2018differentiallyprivatefederatedlearning,9069945}, where each selected client clips its local update to a fixed sensitivity, and the server adds Gaussian noise to the averaged update with a noise multiplier chosen via the R\'enyi DP accountant.
+Following standard practices in differentially private federated learning~\cite{kerkouche2021privacy}, the clipping threshold $S$ and the client sampling rate $q$ were determined empirically.
 All hyperparameters are additionally explained in~\cref{tab:hyperparams}.
 The training process basically follows four steps: \begin{enumerate} \item \textbf{Client selection:} In each round $t$, a subset $\mathbb{K}$ of clients is selected from the total number of clients $N_{\mathrm{total}}$.
 Specifically, each client is independently included with probability

 so that on average $m$ participants (i.e., geographic units) contribute updates per round.
 This random sampling strategy reduces both communication and computational load.
 It also represents slow or unavailable clients, since each round depends only on the selected clients.
 When DP is enabled, this subsampling also amplifies privacy by lowering the effective per-round privacy loss.